Follow these simple steps for a most delicious, succulent roast turkey every time!

 A trussed turkey takes longer to cook which means there is more chance of the breast (white) meat drying out, so I prefer not to truss for more succulent turkey.

-Cook according to temperature
+Cook to temperature

-To guaranteed tender, succulent meat every time, cook your meat according to temperature and don’t rely only on the timing.
 This is because oven times will vary, as will the size of the bird, moisture content, other ingredients in the oven, etc.

-The Thermapen cooking thermometer
+The cooking thermometer

-There’s nothing worse than chewy, dry turkey which has been in the oven too long for fear of it being under-cooked.
-The Thermapen thermometer provides an easy solution for checking when the turkey is cooked to perfection, so that it is safe to eat and utterly delicious.
+The Thermapen thermometer provides an easy solution for checking when the turkey is cooked to perfection, so that it is perfectly safe to eat and utterly delicious.

 The Thermapen has a stainless steel probe that pierces the meat easily and checks the internal temperature of the meat in just 3 seconds.
-The casing is easy to hold with a large digital display, and the probe folds inwards for easy storage.

 Unique features of the Thermapen